alttch/bma-info/eva4/lmacro/py/python_macros_api.rst

 sleep - sleep(seconds)
 ----------------------

 Delay execution for a given number of seconds.
-The argument may be a floating point number for subsecond precision.
+The argument may be a floating-point number for subsecond precision.

 .. code-block:: python